Port Adelaide SC: History

+Efforts to form a Port Adelaide-based club date back to the first season of organised competition in South Australia in 1903, when an advertisement was printed in The Advertiser for a meeting at the Railway Hotel on 14 April 1903.
+However, it did not appear in the papers until the day after the meeting was scheduled, and the inaugural season was contested with just three teams, North Adelaide, South Adelaide, and Woodville.

 The club was founded in 1905, making it the oldest surviving soccer club in South Australia.
 It was originally called Port Adelaide British Football Club.
 The founders included F.Salmon, G.Haywood, J.Haywood, EP Rowley, F.Meakin, and J.McColl.
 The club was founded after Woodville FC (1903) split into two clubs, the other being Hindmarsh.
 It started off playing at a site adjancent to Alberton Oval.

 The amalgamation of Port Adelaide and Cheltenham British Football Club was formalised on Friday 26 March 1914 in the Globe Hotel, Port Adelaide.
 There were elements of the Cheltenham Club who did not agree with the merger and they formed another Cheltenham Club for the 1914 season.

 The club played at John Hart Reserve from 1922 until 2018.

 At the end of the 1941 season the club went into recess and did not field a team in the local competition until 1944, due to members' participation and casualties in World War II.

 In 1956 the club merged with Port Thistle S.C., which had been known as the Port Presbyterian Thistle S.C.
 Their home ground was Nazar Reserve, across the road from the Port Adelaide Club.
 The ground was also known as Stevedores Paddock, because horses used on the wharves were left in the paddock.
 The area was notorious for getting flooded every time there was an extra high tide in the Port River.

 The club played at John Hart Reserve for over 75 years except for a period in 1955 and 1956 when they moved to Allenby Gardens Reserve while John Hart Reserve was being redeveloped.
 There was also a period in the late 1960s and early 1970s when the club played its home games at the old ICI Oval at Peterhead while using John Hart Reserve for training and amateur games.